Do you have long-term partnerships with suppliers in China?

 Regular Quality Control Inspections

 Even though I work with trusted suppliers, I always schedule regular inspections at multiple stages—raw material, in-process, and final product checks.
-This helps identify any deviations from the agreed standards before the goods leave the factory.
+This helps identify any deviations from agreed standards early.

 What benefits do long-term relationships bring to my supply chain?